 By rolling the deficiency balance onto the new car loan, you may end up owing 110% to 120% of the purchase price (not resale value) of the new car.

 That will magnify all the problems that you have in being upside down on your current car.

-6. You Probably Won’t be Able to Refinance Your Car Either
+6. You Probably Won’t Be Able to Refinance Your Car Either

-Though a car dealer may be able to wave a magic wand by rolling the deficiency balance on your current car over to a new one, lenders won’t be so generous should you decided you need to refinance.
+Though a car dealer may be able to wave a magic wand by rolling the deficiency balance on your current car over to a new one, lenders won’t be so generous should you decide you need to refinance.

 They will most likely insist that in order to refinance, you must first pay down the balance of your car loan to match the value of the car.
 Depending on your credit history, they may even require that you drop the loan balance even lower.

-This means is that if you need to refinance later in order to make payments more affordable, the negative equity will prevent you from doing so unless you can afford to come up with the cash to pay down the loan amount.
+This means that if you need to refinance later in order to make payments more affordable, the negative equity will prevent you from doing so unless you can afford to come up with the cash to pay down the loan amount.